Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 We might apply the [Encapsulate Classes with Factory](https://www.informit.com/articles/article.aspx?p=1398606&seqNum=3) refactoring<a href="#nota4"><sup>[4]</sup></a> to introduce a **Factory** class with an interface which provided a **creation method** for each entry on the menu, that is, it would have a method for making  coffee, another one for making tea, another one for making coffee with milk, and so on, and so forth.

 Before starting to refactor, let’s think a bit about the consequences of introducing this pattern to assess if it will leave us in a better design spot or not.
-At first sight, introducing the **Factory pattern** seems to simplify client code and reduce the overall coupling.
-It would solve the two problems we discussed in the introduction.
-On one hand, it would encapsulate all the creational logic hiding the complexity related to composing decorators and components behind the Factory interface.
-On the other hand, just by limiting the methods in the interface of the **Factory**, it would also limit the combinations of beverages and supplements to only the ones available on the menu.
+At first sight, introducing the **Factory pattern** seems to simplify client code and reduce the overall coupling because it encapsulates all the creational logic hiding the complexity related to composing decorators and components behind its interface which solves the first problem we discussed in the introduction.
+The second one, limiting the combinations of beverages and supplements to only the ones available on the menu, is solved just by limiting the methods in the interface of the **Factory**.

 However, it would also create a maintenance problem somehow similar to the initial **combinatorial explosion** code smell we were trying to avoid when we decided to introduce the decorator design pattern.
 As we said, the interface of the **Factory** would have a method for each combination of beverages and supplements available on the menu.
 This means that to add a new supplement we’d have to multiply the number of **Creation methods** in the interface of the **Factory** by two.
 So, we might say that, introducing the  **Factory pattern**,  we’d get an interface suffering from a *combinatorial explosion of methods*<a href="#nota5"><sup>[5]</sup></a>.